Mar 20, 2017

 Your eyes work together so that the line of focus for each eye cross, and that is your most in focus image.
 So as your eyes make tiny adjustments, you can focus on things close up or far away.

-Astigmatism = irregularly-shaped cornea (not a stigmatism).
-I think baseball vs football.
+An astigmatism no a stigmatism.
+It's an irregularly-shaped cornea; think baseball vs football.
 A circular lens (baseball) focuses light to a single point.
 A football-shaped lens focuses light to a line, so that makes the vision blurry.
 This is why people with astigmatism will squint.
 Squinting is a way for your eyes to manipulate the amount of light coming in and alter the shape of the eye to clear up the image of what they're looking at.

 Lasix procedures can correct astigmatism - the laser does micro-damage to the eye and it heals more circular in the eye.